aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

 ## Running the Guidance

-Let's consider an example where a customer contacts support to raise a complaint about their in-store experience.
+Let's consider an example where a customer contacts customer-support to raise a complaint about their in-store experience.
 You decide to deploy this guidance to receive daily reports on calls where the overall sentiment is negative (i.e. a sentiment threshold below 5) and capture details about the call such as the agent and customer sentiment, summary of the call and action items from the call for both the agent and customer.

 1. Place the call recording in the Audio Files bucket.
 Alternatively, if you have chat transcripts, place them in the Transcripts bucket.
 You can upload a file to the S3 bucket by following the instructions [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).
 2. You can view the outputs for the call in the created DynamoDB table which will capture details such as the agent and customer sentiment, summary of the call and action items from the call for both the agent and customer.